Jgfrausing/ik1919/content/author/kasper_dichmann_bestyrelse/_index.md

 +++
 # Display name
-name = "Martin Geertsen"
+name = "Kasper Dichmann Knudsen"

 # Is this the primary user of the site?
 superuser = false

 # Role/position
-role = "Næstformand"
+role = "Seniorudvalgsformand"

-email = "martingeertsen94@gmail.com"
+email = "Kasperdknudsen92@hotmail.com"

 hold = ""

 # Organizational groups that you belong to (for People widget)
 user_groups = ["Bestyrelse"]

-tlf = "20 35 50 85"
+tlf = "22 15 51 41"

-weight = 2
+weight = 4
 +++